 What does the SOC 2 Type 1 mean for NordPass Business?

-The SOC 2 Type 1 audit was the logical next step in our endeavor of ensuring our customers that their data is secure while they use NordPass Business.
+The SOC 2 Type 1 audit was the logical next step in our endeavor of ensuring that our customers’ data is secure while they use NordPass Business.
 The examination is a result of our commitment to securing our customers’ data.

-The SOC 2 auditing process follows the framework known as Trust Service Criteria, which includes 5 criteria:
+The SOC 2 auditing process follows the framework known as Trust Service Criteria, which includes five criteria:

 Security.
 The auditors check whether the organization's data storage and computing systems are adequately protected against unauthorized access or possible damage to the systems that could compromise the processing integrity, availability, confidentiality, or privacy of data.

 Availability.
 Ensuring that all data storage and computing systems are fully operational.